varsvars

 Public variables are plain types.
 Secret variables are wrapped in Redacted — you can pass them around safely, and .unwrap() when you actually need the value.
 No accidental logging.

-• You're a team of any size tired of Slack-based secret sharing and .env sprawl
+• Teams tired of Slack-based secret sharing and .env sprawl

-• You want type-safe config without a SaaS dependency
+• Projects that want type-safe config without a SaaS dependency

-• You run a monorepo or multi-service setup and need shared config with per-service overrides
+• Monorepos or multi-service setups that need shared config with per-service overrides

-• You want AI agents locked out of your production secrets
+• Anyone who wants AI agents locked out of production secrets

-• You use TypeScript and want config that integrates with your type system
+• TypeScript codebases that want config wired into the type system